GridTools/gridtools/docs_src/manuals/getting_started/getting_started.rst

    It is recommended to use the ``id`` property each time the ``dimensions`` property is set.
    ``id`` should identify the unique set of dimension sizes.
    This is because the stencil computation engine assumes that the storages that have the same ``id`` have the same sizes.
-However, if only one set of dimensions is used, the ``id`` property could be skipped.
+However, if only one set of dimensions is used, the ``id`` property can be skipped.

 We can now